isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 #### 17. I am a Singapore Citizen / Permanent Resident / Long-Term Pass holder who has a negative pre-departure COVID-19 PCR test result report issued in Hong Kong, but I am travelling on a non-designated flight from Hong Kong to Singapore.
 Will I still be exempted from the Stay-Home Notice (SHN) requirement upon entry into Singapore?

 Singapore Citizens, Permanent Residents, and Long-Term pass holders who are taking a non-designated flight to Singapore are not required to take a pre-departure COVID-19 PCR test in Hong Kong before departing for Singapore.
-They must serve a serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+They must serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health).

+#### 18. Do I still need to take another COVID-19 PCR test in Hong Kong before I return to Singapore, if the COVID-19 PCR test I had taken in Hong Kong upon arrival is within 72 hours before my departure from Hong Kong?

+There is no need to take another COVID-19 PCR test in Hong Kong.
+You will need to present the COVID-19 PCR test result already issued to you in Hong Kong to the airline staff when checking in for your departure flight in Hong Kong.

 ### **Others**

-#### 18. What documents do I need to present to the airline staff when checking in at the airport in Singapore for my departure flight to Hong Kong?
+#### 19. What documents do I need to present to the airline staff when checking in at the airport in Singapore for my departure flight to Hong Kong?

 You must present to the airline staff the following:
  <ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a valid travel document</li>
           <li style="font-size:18px; margin-top:10px; margin-bottom:0px;   line-height:1.5;">a valid visa (if required under the prevailing visa policy of Hong Kong)</li>
-  <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">the QR code of the submitted online <a href="https://www.chp.gov.hk/hdf/">health & quarantine information declaration form</a></li>
+  <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">the QR code of the submitted online health & quarantine information <a href="https://www.chp.gov.hk/hdf/">declaration form</a></li>
   <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a negative COVID-19 PCR test result (electronic or physical copy)</li>
         <li style="font-size:18px; margin-top:10px; margin-bottom:0px;   line-height:1.5;">(for non-Singapore Citizens) the following identity document or pass issued by the relevant Singapore authorities, which permitted their stay in Singapore:
         <ol style="margin-top:0px; list-style-type: lower-roman;">